 - If, after reviewing the application, the volunteer coordinator agrees the applicant may be a good match for the position, an interview will be scheduled.

 - A newly placed volunteer must attend a two hour orientation session prior to beginning work.

-- Teen volunteer hours for school credit are handled differently.
+- Teen volunteer hours for school credit and Reading Mentors who volunteer with our Reading Bridge program are handled differently.

 What do Volunteers do?

 Volunteers at the Anoka County Library are involved in a variety of tasks, including:

 - Keeping assigned parts of the collection neat and in order

 - Putting carts of items in proper order so they can be returned to shelves